• Home

 Grill the eggplants

-1. Once the eggplants have cooled enough, peel them.
-You can scoop out the pulp with a spoon.
+Once the eggplants have cooled enough, peel them.
+You can scoop out the flesh with a spoon.

-2. Place the flesh in a colander over a bowl and leave to drain for twenty minutes.
-You can press them down with a spoon to drain them quickly.
+Place the flesh in a colander over a bowl and let it drain for about 20 minutes.
+You can press gently with a spoon to speed up the draining.

-3. Chop very finely on a chopping board with a large knife, or mashed potato with a fork to purée.
+Finely chop the flesh on a cutting board with a large knife, or mash it with a fork until smooth.

-4. Place the flesh in a medium bowl and sprinkle with half the lemon juice.
+Transfer the flesh to a medium bowl and drizzle with half of the lemon juice.

 Remove the pulp from the eggplants and chop.

-5. Add the chopped garlic, half the tahini and mix well.
-Then add 2 tablespoons of Greek yogurt and the sumac.
-Add salt and pepper to taste.
+Add the chopped garlic and half of the tahini, then mix well.
+Next, add 2 tablespoons of Greek yogurt and the sumac.
+Season with salt and pepper to taste.

-6. Mix well, then add the remaining lemon juice to taste and adjust the texture with the remaining tahini.
-Blend until smooth.
-Add a little more yogurt, if necessary, to obtain a texture that is neither too thick nor too runny.
+Mix thoroughly, then add the remaining lemon juice to taste and adjust the texture with the rest of the tahini.
+Stir until smooth.
+Add a little more yogurt, if needed, to achieve a consistency that is neither too thick nor too runny.

 easy homemade baba ghanouj recipe